kubermatic/kubermatic/docs/proposals/kubevirt-production-proposal.md

 ### Goals

 * Support for hot-pluggable disks to avoid attaching NFS storage directly to the VM.
 * Support for Data Volume registry
   * Host assisted data clone
   * Snapshot data clone (not every CSI driver and storage support this)
-* Provide optimal storage setup that work together with KubeVirt, it is about a document or support for storage solutions we choose (customers often ask about that), like CEPH, Quobyte etc.
+* Provide optimal storage setup that work together with KubeVirt, it is about a document or support for storage solutions we choose (admins often ask about that), like CEPH, Quobyte etc.

 ### Non-Goals

 * Allow crossed namespace Data Volume registry
 * Support for live migration
     * In the future we want to support live migration

 ### Implementation